fordsfords/network-active/README.md

    and wait a few minutes.
 Once CHIP is able to ping the router, the blink service should start and the LED will start flashing.

+4. Check logging:

+        grep network-active /var/log/syslog

 ## Release Notes

+* 5-Sep-2016
+    Changed logging to go to syslog (used to go to /tmp).

 * 28-Aug-2016
     Initial release.